oktaytuncay/Kubernetes/kubernetes.md

 We can take this information out of the pod definition file and manage it centrally using configuration maps.

-Config maps are used to pass configuration data in the form of key value pairs in Kubernetes.
+Config maps are used to pass configuration data in the form of key-value pairs in Kubernetes.

 When the pod is created, the config map is injected into the pod.
 So the key-value parents are available as environment variables for the application hosted inside the container in the pod.